-Globalization And Free Trade...or Not?
+Globalization And Free Trade...
+Or Not?
 The Battle To Be Fought

 Great Britain, unfortunately, is having its difficulties dealing with the decision to leave the European Union.
 Prime Minister Theresa May seems to be bogged down in deciding which way to move on economic matters, although she is very clear how she looks at immigration and foreign workers.
 She seems to be avoiding the concept of a "hard" Brexit, but ends up struggling with what a "soft" Brexit might entail.
 Ms. May is definitely between a rock and a hard place.

-As far as the United States is concerned, we have heard some of Mr. Trump's rumblings about protectionism, economic nationalism, and immigration.
+As far as the US is concerned, we have heard some of Mr. Trump's rumblings about protectionism, economic nationalism, and immigration.
 How these will be turned into policies is another story.

-The one thing that we can say, however, that has major ramifications for the future role the United States will play in the world is that China is looking for any kind of advantage it might be able to wring from United States policy making.
+The one thing that we can say, however, that has major ramifications for the future role the US will play in the world is that China is looking for any kind of advantage it might be able to wring from US policy making.

 China has committed to being a major economic player in the world and has spent the last two decades or so pursuing this goal.
 The efforts to push the Chinese currency into a "reserve currency" position in the world have been an overwhelming objective for the leaders of China.

-This commitment, and others like it, has been made with the understanding that globalization is going to take place and that if China is going to be a major world leader it must play it strong in the world developments that lead to more and more expansion of trade.
+This commitment, and others like it, has been made with the understanding that globalization is going to take place and that if China is going to be a major world leader, it must play it strong in the world developments that lead to more and more expansion of trade.

-China's leaders would like nothing more that to have the United States pull in its wings and turn inward.
-They would be extremely happy if the protectionism and economic nationalism of the United States brought down the strength of the US dollar.
+China's leaders would like nothing more than to have the US pull in its wings and turn inward.
+They would be extremely happy if the protectionism and economic nationalism of the US brought down the strength of the US dollar.

-This is the battle that is brewing in the United States and the world and its existence will impact eventually will impact almost everything thing that the Trump administration and the US Congress will do in terms of economic policy making.
+This is the battle that is brewing in the US and the world, and its existence will impact eventually will impact almost everything that the Trump administration and the US Congress will do in terms of economic policy making.

 And, the longer-term ramifications of the battle will not be insignificant.